Welcome to

 Incorrect Pattern Explanation

 Another discrepancy in the rclone documentation is the explanation for some patterns.
 One example is the pattern *.jpe?g.
 The documentation states that this pattern will filter both jpg and jpeg files, but in reality, the pattern will filter files with the extension jpeXg, where X can be any character.
-To filter only jpg and jpeg files, you need to use 2 patterns *.jpg and *.jpeg.
+To filter only jpg and jpeg files, use 2 patterns *.jpg and *.jpeg.
 This pattern will match files with either the jpg or jpeg extension.

 Questions?
 Feature Requests?
 Other Feedback?